Techtonica/curriculum/api/REST-API.md

 |`PUT`|Update an entire specific resource in a collection|`UPDATE`|
 |`DELETE`|Delete a specific resource in a collection|`DELETE`|

 Please note that the `CRUD` mapping is only there to denote the similarity between the RESTful verbs and the basic operation done on the data repository.
 In a real-life API, using a real database, the `CRUD` implementation would vary depending on the database type used.
 For the purpose of this lesson, the functionalities will only be implemented in plain JavaScript.
+If you are not familiar with `CRUD`, it's perfectly OK as this is a model developers keep in mind when creating APIs.
+Simply, `CRUD` stands for **C**reate **R**ead **U**pdate and **D**elete.
+If you want more information about this, here is a [great article on Codecademy](https://www.codecademy.com/articles/what-is-crud).

 ### RESTful Routing

 The core of the RESTful API remains in the URI specification that you will be using, as we use URIs to reach ressources.
 The process is simple.
-We start with our base uri, for example `/api/v1/`, and then we add on the resource we want to address.
+We start with our base uri, for example `/`, and then we add on the resource we want to address.

 When building routes, we will use nouns to represent resources.
 For example: